devopsdays/devopsdays-web/content/events/2023-chicago/speaker-info.md

 If you have general questions about the event, please feel free to email <chicago@devopsdays.org> at any time!
 The main contact for speaker coordination is Christian Herro - <christian@devopsdayschi.org>.

-During the actual event (days of August 9-10) the on-premises contact for speaker questions or issues will be Matty Stratton - <matt@devopsdayschi.org> or (312) 361-7611.
+During the actual event (days of August 9-10) the on-premises contact for speaker questions or issues will be Corey Ward - corey@devopsdayschi.org or (773) 255-8664.

 <!--
 ## DevOpsDays Chicago 2023 Schedule